SUI-Components/sui/packages/sui-mono/README.md

 npm i --save-dev @s-ui/mono
 ```

-Then, configure your package.json
+Then, you can configure your `package.json` to suit your needs

-### Tool configuration

-The tool allows you to configure some parts of it, but it also defines a few defaults for convenience.
+`sui-mono` allows you to configure some parts of its functioning, but it also defines a few defaults for convenience.

 Here's a full example of the options